Jewellery: Art Nouveau

 In the 1890s, jewellers began to explore the potential of the growing Art Nouveau style and the closely related German Jugendstil, British (and to some extent American) Arts and Crafts Movement, Catalan Modernisme, Austro-Hungarian Sezession, Italian "Liberty", etc.

 Art Nouveau jewellery encompassed many distinct features including a focus on the female form and an emphasis on colour, most commonly rendered through the use of enamelling techniques including basse-taille, champleve, cloisonné, and plique-à-jour.
 Motifs included orchids, irises, pansies, vines, swans, peacocks, snakes, dragonflies, mythological creatures, and the female silhouette.

 René Lalique, working for the Paris shop of Samuel Bing, was recognised by contemporaries as a leading figure in this trend.
 The Darmstadt Artists' Colony and Wiener Werkstätte provided perhaps the most significant input to the trend, while in Denmark Georg Jensen, though best known for his Silverware, also contributed significant pieces.
-In England, Liberty & Co., (notably through the Cymric designs of Archibald Knox) and the British arts & crafts movement of Charles Robert Ashbee contributed slightly more linear but still characteristic designs.
+In England, Liberty & Co., (notably through the Cymric designs of Archibald Knox) and the British arts and crafts movement of Charles Robert Ashbee contributed slightly more linear but still characteristic designs.
 The new style moved the focus of the jeweller's art from the setting of stones to the artistic design of the piece itself.
 Lalique's dragonfly design is one of the best examples of this.
 Enamels played a large role in technique, while sinuous organic lines are the most recognisable design feature.

 The end of World War I once again changed public attitudes, and a more sober style developed.